 INTEGRATED MARKETING COMMUNICATIONS

+Course Code: MBA223M2 Credits: 4:0:0

-Pre requisites: Basic knowledge on Marketing Management Contact Hours: 56L
+Prerequisite: Basic knowledge on Marketing Management Contact Hours: 56L

-Course Coordinator: Dr. Adarsha K
+Course Coordinator: Dr. Rizwana.M

 - 1. To make student aware of the role of IMC in marketing - 2.
 To develop students skills in setting objectives and budgeting for IMC - 3.
 To make student aware of the IMC program development process - 4.
 To develop student skills in monitoring and evaluating IMC program - 5.
 To discuss the case studies and show how the concepts can be applied